zzz845zz/kaist-cp.github.io/pages/join.md

 ##### Gitlab

 - Sign in <https://cp-git.kaist.ac.kr> with your Google Workspace account.
-- Maintain all research projects in the Gitlab.
+- Maintain all research projects in this Gitlab.

 <!-- ##### GitHub -->